-The MCC is a state agency that receives an annual appropriation from the Massachusetts Legislature and works closely with other state government agencies to improve the quality of life in the Commonwealth.
+The Mass Cultural Council is a state agency that receives an annual appropriation from the Massachusetts Legislature and works closely with other state government agencies to improve the quality of life in the Commonwealth.

 Office of Business Development (MOBD)